stroke-predictors/germain-capstone-stoke-prediction/README.md

 Identify stroke factors, using the stroke prediction dataset from Kaggle, build a predictive model that performs better than a baseline classification prediction.
+You know, every 40 seconds someone in the United States has a stroke.
+And, one in every 6 cardiovascular disease deaths comes from stroke.
+Our team wants to reduce these numbers.
+We’re analyzing health data to identify the factors that are closely linked to risk of stroke.
+We’re also building models that predict whether a person is at risk of stroke.

 #### 2. Deliverables